Keen Targhee III Low - Women's Review

 Comfort

 Comfort is highly subjective because our feet are all different shapes and sizes.
-That said, several of our testers representing a variety of foot shapes found the Targhee III Low to be pretty comfortable straight out of the box.
-Many people recommend it as an ideal shoe for wider feet, given its roomy design from front to back.
-However, our B-width reviewer also had no problem achieving a perfect fit by adding aftermarket Superfeet insoles, which can change a shoe's volume and the final position of the foot inside.
-Plus, since the Targhee has a very firm — yet highly supportive — footbed with minimal cushioning, we think an extra insert is likely to help you achieve the most comfortable trail-ready fit, regardless of width.
+That said, the Targhee III Low favors those with a wide foot shape, especially considering its roomy design from front to back.
+However, our B-width reviewer also had no problem achieving a perfect fit by adding aftermarket Superfeet insoles, which can change a shoe's volume and the final position of the foot on the inside.
+Since the Targhee has a very firm — yet highly supportive — footbed with minimal cushioning, we think an extra insert is likely to help you achieve the most comfortable trail-ready fit, regardless of width.

 Support